dimits-ts/LLMs_prompting_annotation/README.md

 3. [Annotation analysis](ann_stats/ann_stats.ipynb) where we analyze the clustering between different annotators.

-4. [Secure-GPT](secure-gpt/SecureGPT_HW4.pptx) a Presentation of a new LLM use-case to
+4. [Secure-GPT](secure-gpt/SecureGPT_HW4.pptx) a group presentation for a new LLM use-case to make the internet safer - includes fake data generation for demonstration purposes